An explicit version of Chen's theorem and the linear sieve

-An outline of the paper is as follows.
-In Section \ref{section:LS} we prove a new explicit version of the linear sieve and introduce some other preliminary results and definitions.
-In Section \ref{section:sur} we state several lemmas from existing literature that will be highly used in the later sections of the paper.
-In Section \ref{sec:PNT} we prove some results regarding primes in arithmetic progressions.
-Here we use the improved results for the prime number theorem for primes in arithmetic progressions given by the first author in \cite{Bordignon4} and an improved upper bound for the exceptional zero given by the first author in \cite{Bordignon1, Bordignon2}.
-In Section \ref{sec:ps}, we then use the preceding results to set up all the required preliminaries for sieiving.
+For reference, all of the notation used at the paper is given at the end, in Section \ref{sectnot}.
+Otherwise, an outline of the paper is as follows.
+In Section \ref{section:LS} we prove a new explicit version of the linear sieve and introduce other preliminary results and definitions.
+In Section \ref{section:sur} we state several lemmas from existing literature that will be frequently used in the later sections.
+For our application of the linear sieve, the remainder term essentially corresponds with the error term in the prime number theorem for arithmetic progressions.
+Thus, in Section \ref{sec:PNT} we prove a collection of explicit results regarding primes in arithmetic progressions.
+Here, we use a recent result for the prime number theorem for primes in arithmetic progressions given by the first author in \cite{Bordignon4} and an improved upper bound for the exceptional zero given by the first author in \cite{Bordignon1, Bordignon2}.
+In Section \ref{sec:ps}, we then use the preceding results to set up all the required preliminaries for sieving.
 In Sections \ref{section:1}, \ref{section:2} and \ref{section:3} we obtain upper and lower bounds for the sifted integer sets.
 In Section \ref{section:B} we prove Theorem \ref{Theo:B.} and in Section \ref{section:B1} we conclude by proving Corollary \ref{distinctcor} and Theorem \ref{Theo:B1.}.
-A notation index is also provided in Section \ref{sectnot}.